lendoo73/Challenge-Project-of-CodeCademy/python/Linear Regression in Python/Simple Linear Regression/README.md

 ```

 ![height vs. weight](images/height_weight_scatter.svg)

-scatter plot showing a positive linear relationship between height and weight (people who are taller tend to weigh more)
+Scatter plot showing a positive linear relationship between height and weight (people who are taller tend to weigh more)

 When we look at this plot, we see that there is some evidence of a relationship between height and weight: people who are taller tend to weigh more.
 In the following exercises, we’ll learn how to model this relationship with a line.